Fun Activities for all Seasons

 Prime blueberry picking sites are often jealously guarded secrets, but hints are available if you know whom to ask.
 Commercial strawberry and apple picking areas are publicized.
 There is much in the forest that is edible; the Appalachian Mountain Club in Pinkham Notch is the place to ask about seminars before sampling delicacies like mushrooms.

 Idea: Take along a pail and the chairlift to the top of Attitash, at the end of July or early August when blueberries are ripe.
 There are excellent patches up there – Attitash is Abenaki for blueberry – and this is the comfortable way to get to them.

 Fall Activities in the White Mountains, New Hampshire

 The only other place in the world where the leaves are (almost) as colorful as in the White Mountains is in Northern Japan.
 For most people, the White Mountains are much closer!
-While a hike into the Forest and up a mountain may produce uniquely spectacular photos, some of the very best can be reached with little effort.
+While a hike into the forest and up a mountain gets your adrenaline flowing and may produce uniquely spectacular photos, some of the very best can be reached with little to no effort.
 There is a paved road to the very top of North Conway’s Cathedral Ledge (closed winters and when Peregrine Falcons are nesting on the cliff).
-Driving through either Pinkham or Crawford Notch during peak foliage also allows you to take in the amazing colors-and spectacular mountain views too.
+Driving through either Pinkham Notch or Crawford Notch during peak foliage also allows you to take in the amazing colors-and spectacular mountain views too.

 This is the time of year the towns in northern New England dress themselves up for country fairs.
 Closest to Mt.
 Washington Valley are the Fryeburg Fair in Fryeburg, Maine (around the first week in October) and the Sandwich Fair in Sandwich, NH (usually over October 12).